-Why leaders need to shift focus to their Just Cause in 2020.
+Why leaders need to shift focus to their Just Cause.

 Collectively we can have the biggest impact on the health of Americans by shifting our mindset and implementing policies that support all stakeholders – not just shareholders.

 Infinite Mindset emphasizes the need for leaders to focus on their Just Cause [aka: vision] and to adopt the policies that promote the trust needed to support collaboration and innovation.

 The most courageous brands that you can think of attract and retain talent because they have a compelling vision for the future.
 Courageous brands pay employees well, offer meaningful work and training needed for continuous development and promote trust so that employees have the tenacity needed to overcome challenges.

 You don’t need Apple’s profit margins to be a courageous brand.
 Paying your employees a living wage, reduces the cost and negative impact of turnover and enables your company to move forward.
 The ability to continuously improve and move forward [toward the vision] is how leading edge companies win the long game.

 I’ve been using the expression “misguided understanding of capitalism” to describe the short sighted business practices that I’ve encountered over the years.
 Interestingly, there is term for it – ethical fading.

 A few years ago, I was asked to interview for a CEO position of a company purchased by a Venture Capitalist [VC].
 The company was running a strategy the was legal but ethically questionable.
 I was already familiar with the company and thought that I got the call because they needed my help in transforming the business.
 I couldn’t have been more wrong.

 The VC was doubling down on the strategy so that they could milk it to the very end.
 That’s referred to as a Finite Mindset.
 The meeting didn’t go well because I challenged the ethics of it all.
 It was so jarring that I needed to debrief with another VC to get his thoughts on the strategy.
 He agreed with me.